 Chronic inflammation – How to fight it?

-Good news is that there are ways we can help our body to prevent chronic inflammation of appearing in the first place.
-These are the things that can cause bad immune system response and things that can help the immune system.
+The good news is that there are ways we can help our body to prevent chronic inflammation from appearing in the first place.
+These are the things that can cause a bad immune system response and things that can help the immune system.

 Too much sweet and fatty food

 When we eat a lot of sugar, saturated fats, and trans-fatty acids we keep the door open for all sorts of problems.
 Research shows that food that is increasing sugar levels in the blood very fast also causes inflammations.
 Tests showed that when people ate food with a high glycemic index, inflammation markers increased a lot in just a few hours after a meal.
 Chips, French fries, sweets all raise sugar in the blood fast and you should remove them as much as possible from your diet.